 Hotels are booked exactly the same way.
-Very rarely do you find a single room rate that is actually equal to half the rate of their normal lead in room type.
-A hotel does not want to rent a room out to one person for $100 a night, when they can get $200 per night when two people occupy the same space.
+Very rarely do you find a single room rate that is actually equal to half the rate of their normal lead-in room type?
+A hotel does not want to rent a room out to one person for $100 a night when they can get $200 per night when two people occupy the same space.
 The idea that the room is better rented out to someone than no one, is another argument entirely.

 No Cheap Liquor On Board

 This is a rip-off by rule rather than a price rip-off.
 Most ships prohibit you from buying liquor onshore and taking it to your cabin.
 Some include wine in the prohibition, others allow one bottle, assessing a corkage charge if you want it in the dining room.
-But if you want a martini, a scotch and soda, or a mai tai, your only choice is to buy it at the ship’s bar — and pay shoreside restaurant/bar prices.-Ed
+But if you want a martini, a scotch and soda, or a mai tai, your only choice is to buy it at the ship’s bar — and pay shoreside restaurant/bar prices.-Ed Perkins

-As a big drinker (Let’s be honest, I’m almost 30, not married nor do I have children, so of course I drink!)
-I was rather miffed by the idea that I was not able to drink my own liquor on board the cruise ship too.
+As a big drinker (Let’s be honest, I’m almost 30, not married nor do I have children, so of course, I drink!)
+I was rather miffed by the idea that I was not able to drink my own liquor onboard the cruise ship too.
 After all, I had paid for it, I was on holiday, why shouldn’t I be able to enjoy it?

 Because the whole ship is a business.
 That discounted ticket has to recoup profits from somewhere, and this is just one of those places.
-Of course, I could have chosen to book a cabin on a cruise line that offered All-Inclusive, but I chose not to, preferring the bargain priced cabin on a different cruise line.
+Of course, I could have chosen to book a cabin on a cruise line that offered All-Inclusive.
+But I chose not to, preferring the bargain-priced cabin on a different cruise line.